morpho-org/vault-v2/README.md

 > [!NOTE]
 > Developers building adapters for new protocols should carefully review the [Vault V2 NatSpec](https://github.com/morpho-org/vault-v2/blob/main/src/VaultV2.sol#L16-L184), with particular attention to the [adapter specification](https://github.com/morpho-org/vault-v2/blob/main/src/VaultV2.sol#L66-L87).
+> The code is provided as is.
+Custom adapters should be developed at your own risk.

 Vaults can set an adapter registry to constrain which adapter they can have and add.
 This is notably useful when abdicated (see [timelocks](#timelocks)), to ensure that a vault will forever supply into adapters authorized by a given registry.
 See for example the [Morpho Registries](https://github.com/morpho-org/vault-v2-adapter-registries).